shefali-git-hub/java-app-sec/README.md

-# This repository is for the GHAS Assignment - 2
+# This repository is for the DevSecOps Assignment - 2(a) : Enable GHAS for a repository

 ## This is Java application